-$$L_t = \alpha + \beta i_t + \gamma P_t + \delta C_t + \varepsilon D_t.$$
+$$L_t = \alpha + \beta i_t + \gamma P_t + \delta C_t + \varepsilon D_t$$

-Bank lending (L) is represented by the sum of ordinary and savings bank lending including bills discounted.
-Interest rate (i) is represented by interest rates for loans on deeds.
-Land price (P) is represented by agricultural land prices as estimated by Takamatsu (1966).
+Bank lending (L) is represented by the sum of ordinary and savings banks lending including "bills discounted."
+Interest rate (i) is represented by interest rates for loans on deeds.19 Land price (P) is represented by agricultural land prices as estimated by Takamatsu (1966).
 Equity capital (C) is represented by the sum of paid-in capital and reserves at ordinary and savings banks.
 Deposit (D) is represented by the sum of deposits, savings, and periodic deposits at ordinary and savings banks.
 The estimate is based on the two-stage least-squares method, as the ordinary least-squares method would bias the results (a bias known as a "simultaneous equation bias") in estimating simultaneous equations comprised of a supply function and a demand function.
-Instrument variables include the constant $\alpha$ , year-on-year percentage changes of agricultural production, those of manufacturing production, and one-period lags of explanatory variables (interest rate, i, year-on-year percentage changes of land prices, P, those of equity capital, C, and those of deposits, D).
+Instrument variables include the constant α , year-on-year percentage changes of agricultural production, those of manufacturing production, and one-period lags of explanatory variables (interest rate, i, year-on-year percentage changes of land prices, P, those of equity capital, C, and those of deposits, D).

-The results of estimation are shown in Table 5.
-Coefficients for year-on-year percentage changes of land prices, equity capital, and deposits are positive and statistically significant, whereas the coefficient for interest rates, although positive, is not significant.
-Estimation of a loan supply function for ordinary, savings, and real estate banks yields almost the same results.
-These estimation results suggest that bank lending was constrained as a result of the fall in land prices during the interwar period.
-Still, a more rigorous interpretation is required, and it demands an examination of other factors affecting bank lending and refinement of methods of estimation.
+The results of estimation are shown in Table 6.
+Coefficients for year-on-year percentage changes of land prices, equity capital, and deposits are positive and statistically significant, whereas the coefficient for interest rates, although positive, are not significant.20 Estimation of a loan supply function for ordinary, savings, and real estate banks yields almost the same results.21 These estimation results suggest that bank lending was constrained as a result of the fall in land prices during the interwar period.
+Still, a more rigorous interpretation is required, and it will demand an examination of other factors affecting bank lending and refinement of methods of estimation.22